JBShaffer91/EauClairSalon/README.md

 }
 ```

+Setting up the Database:

+1. Open your MySQL Workbench and log in to your account
+2. Navigate to Administration - Data Import/Restore
+3. Select Import from Self-Contained File, then navigate to `eauclairsalon.sql` in the project directory
+4. Under Default Schema to be Imported To, select the New button
+5. Enter `eauclairsalon` as the name of the schema and click Ok
+6. Click Start Import at the bottom right

 To start the application:

 1. Run `dotnet restore`.
 2. Run `dotnet build`.
 3. Run `dotnet run`.
-4. Open a web browser and go to `http://localhost:5000`.
+4. Open a web browser and go to `http://localhost:5031`.

 ## Known Bugs